Manish20060829/Timezoneapp/README.md

 # This is Timezone App

-This is a demo project for my Git tutorial
+This is my timezoneapp which displays the timezones of different cities.